geanders/stormwindmodel/cran-comments.md

 0 errors | 0 warnings | 0 notes

 * This release removes all use of `ggmap`.
-In the previous version of the package, use of the Google Maps API was causing errors for CRAN checks.
+In the previous version of the package, use of the Google Maps API was causing problems for CRAN checks.
 The package has been changed to completely avoid use of the Google Maps API to address this problem.